CosmosDB/labs/dotnet/labs/05-build_net_app.md

     ...
     ```

-### Executing a Query Against Multiple Cosmos DB Partitions Using a SQL Item Query With Paging
+### Executing a Query Against Multiple Cosmos DB Partitions Using a SQL Query With Paging

 1. Return to Visual Studio Code